Doooddle/FED-Assignment-1/README.md

 Books page with a non-functional shopping cart, being unable to add or remove items from it.
 A page for the Hunger Games book description.
 A news page with non-functional email button.

+Features to be added
+Responsive shop menu
+Email button that works

 Technologies Used